thundermiracle/ec-rust-ts/app/backend/docs/database-schema.md

     -- Size info
     CASE
-        WHEN p.has_variants = FALSE THEN p.size
+        WHEN p.has_variants = FALSE THEN p.dimensions
         ELSE (
             SELECT COUNT(DISTINCT pv.size) FROM product_variants pv
             WHERE pv.product_id = p.id AND pv.is_available = TRUE